 HOUSING FOR YOUR PARROTLET

-Parrotlets in general are feisty, affectionate, and willful.
-If someone wants a great companion they should keep only one bird, because a pair of parrotlets will probably bond closely to each other to the exclusion of the owner.
+- Parrotlets, in general, are feisty, affectionate, and willful.
+If you want a great companion, it’s generally preferable to keep only one bird.
+A pair of parrotlets will probably bond closely to each other, to the exclusion of the owner.

-Newly hatched parrotlets are just the size of a bumble.
-But even when they reach maturity, these birds will still be the “littlest brother” of the parrot family.
-They are just half the size of a love bird, and about three-fourths the size of a budgie.
+- Newly hatched parrotlets are just the size of a bumblebee.
+Even when they reach maturity, these birds will still be the “littlest brother” of the parrot family.
+They only grow to half the size of a lovebird and about three-fourths the size of a budgie.

-Parrotlets are dimorphic and easy to pair up, and they do enjoy each other’s company.
-They can also be kept peaceably in groups in large aviaries, but it’s best to keep them separate from other species.
-They will quibble and fight over object and territory, so keep that in mind.
+- Parrotlets are dimorphic (meaning there are visual differences between males and females) and easy to pair up, and they do enjoy each other’s company.
+They can also be kept in groups in large aviaries, but it’s best to keep them separate from other species.
+They will quibble and fight over objects and territory, so keep that in mind.

-Big appetites.
-Parrotlets may be small, but they’ve got huge appetites!
-Gram for gram, they eat more than macaws!
+- Parrotlets may be small, but they’ve got huge appetites!
+Gram for gram, they eat more than macaws.